lstetson30/DS_Mentorship_Projects/Projects/Concrete_Strength_Regression/README.md

 In this project, I will perform everything from data wranging to regression modeling evaluation for data on concrete composition and strength.
 The data comes from Kaggle user MAAJDL (https://www.kaggle.com/datasets/maajdl/yeh-concret-data).
 The "About Dataset" section below contains the provided datacard.

+The following files can be run:
+* run_model.py to initialize, tune, train, and save a model
+* print_model_params.py to print a specific model's parameters
+* predict.py to use a model to predict

+Data and models are stored in the following locations:
+* data: data from Kaggle and model params from notebooks
+* data/raw_data: data used to tune and train the models (all the same data in this case)
+* models: models tuned and trained in run_model.py
+* results: results from predict.py

 ---

 ## About Dataset